jamesfebin/AIBodh-Website/_posts/2025-09-30-bevy-rust-game-development-chapter-3.markdown

 }
 </style>

-By the end of this tutorial, you'll have a flexible, data-driven character system that supports character switching, multiple animation types (Walk, Run, Jump) configured through a single external data file.
+By the end of this tutorial, you'll have a flexible, data-driven character system that supports character switching, multiple animation types (Walk, Run, Jump) configured through a data file.

 > **Prerequisites**: This is Chapter 3 of our Bevy tutorial series.
 [Join our community](https://discord.com/invite/cD9qEsSjUH) for updates on new releases.
 Before starting, complete [Chapter 1: Let There Be a Player](/posts/bevy-rust-game-development-chapter-1/) and [Chapter 2: Let There Be a World](/posts/bevy-rust-game-development-chapter-2/), or clone the Chapter 2 code from [this repository](https://github.com/jamesfebin/ImpatientProgrammerBevyRust) to follow along.